solo-io/gloo/docs/introduction/concepts.md

 Gloo will be able to route to those functions, providing request transformation to format incoming requests to the parameters expected by the upstream service.

-We can now route to the function in our virtual host:
+We can now route to the function in our virtual service:

-An example of a virtual host with a route to this upstream:
+An example of a virtual service with a route to this upstream:

 ```yaml